Jeda (footballer): Playing career

 He followed the club relegated in summer 2001.
 He made 3 appearances before moved to A.C.
 Siena on loan. he then played regularly for Vicenza, but transferred to Palermo in January 2004.
 He won the Serie B Champions in summer 2004, but transferred to Piacenza of Serie B after became surplus of Palermo Serie A campaign.
 In January 2005, he moved, this time on loan to league rival Catania.

-In summer 2005, he joined F.C.
+In the summer of 2005, he joined F.C.
 Crotone, where he scored 15 goals.
-In summer 2006, he was signed by Rimini, where he scored 13 goals in 19 games in 2007–08 season.
+The following year, he moved to Rimini, where he scored 13 goals in 39 appearances during the 2006–07 season, and 11 goals in 19 appearances during the early part of the 2007–08 season.

 In January 2008, he joined Serie A club Cagliari, who was then struggling to keep from relegation.
 He eventually helped Cagliari recover and maintain their stay at Serie A.

 Signing on deadline day in the summer of 2010 from Cagliari, he moved to newly promoted Serie A team Lecce.
 He scored two goals in the decisive match against Bari on 15 May 2011 which allowed his team to avoid relegation with a game to spare.

 After a number of experiences in the minor leagues of Italian football, he retired in 2018 following a season with Eccellenza amateurs Vimercatese Oreno.